Operation Scorpion (World War Two): Townsville Raid

 Carey and a team of nine men, including Bob Page, left a train at a river crossing just north of Townsville on 19 June 1943.
 They carried 45 sand filled limpet mines and dehydrated food for three days.
 They had no fuses and the mines could not be detonated.

 It took them 30 hours to reach Magnetic Island.
 They left their base at Magnetic Island on 22 June and paddled by folboat through to Townsville Harbour.
 Despite the mouth of the harbour being heavily mined they managed to avoid these dangers.

 Dummy limpet mines were attached to fifteen ships, including two destroyers, with three limpet mines on each.

-The men rowed into Ross Creek, dismantled and hid their folboats, then travelled into Townsville.
+The men rowed into Ross Creek, dismantled and hid their folboats, then travelled to Townsville.

 The limpets were discovered around 10:00 am the next morning.
 Panic ensued and it was felt that the mines were real.

 Carey was arrested, and only released on producing General Blamey's letter.
 The navy decided not to pursue legal action on the undertaking that Carey left Z Special Unit.